the-frey/the-frey.github.com/index.md

 ## Posts:

+14 Sept 2016 &raquo; <a href="/2016/09/14/composable-liberator-resources">Composable Liberator Resources</a>

 29 July 2016 &raquo; <a href="/2016/07/29/more-sane-liberator-resources-with-multiple-content-types">More sane Liberator resources with multiple content types</a>

 26 July 2016 &raquo; <a href="/2016/07/26/testing-routes-with-luminus-and-compojure">Testing Routes with Luminus and Compojure</a>